 Kate Cimini is a reporter with the Salinas Californian and CalMatters’ California Divide project.
 She covers economic inequality, agriculture, and housing.
 Previously, she covered national security, natural disasters, and sports.
 Her work has appeared in the Houston Chronicle, USA Today, VICE, The Athletic, Sports Illustrated online, and others.

-Marla Cone is a deputy editor at CalMatters who directs our California Divide project.
+Marla Cone is a deputy editor at CalMatters.
 Previously she was a senior editor for Reveal from The Center for Investigative Reporting, where she created and led a new initiative investigating Trump administration policies related to science.
 Cone also was senior editor/environment at National Geographic magazine and an environmental reporter at the Los Angeles Times for 18 years.
 She has won two national environmental reporting awards, and her book “Silent Snow: The Slow Poisoning of the Arctic” was a finalist for a National Academies Communications Award.
 She taught at the University of California, Berkeley’s Graduate School of Journalism, where she was the first Hewlett Foundation fellow for environmental journalism.

 John Osborn D’Agostino is an award-winning web developer, data journalist and game designer.
 Previously, he’s worked with The Hechinger Report, EdSource, the East Bay Express, Berkeleyside, and the North Coast Journal.
 He graduated from U.C.
 Berkeley’s Graduate School of Journalism.